-So keep washing those hands, and make sure to stay away from anyone you know who has “the Stomach Flu.”
-Also, make sure to disinfect everything that is handled often throughout the day is important!
-For example kitchen surfaces, tables, and doorknobs.
+So keep washing hands, and make sure to stay away from anyone you know who has “the Stomach Flu.”
+Also, make sure to disinfect everything that is handled often throughout the day is important such as kitchen surfaces, tables, and doorknobs.

 It’s easy to mix up Pneumonia and the flu since the initial symptoms usually include fever, chills, and headache.
 While there are other ways to get pneumonia other than a virus; fungi, certain chemicals, or bacteria, the most common is caused by bacteria.
 Put simply, Pneumonia is an infection in your lungs.